spotinst/help/src/docs/managed-instance/features/network-persistence.md

 <img src="/connect-your-cloud-provider/_media/connect-additional-account-002.png" />

-2. In the menu, click Elastigroup.
+2. In the left menu, click Elastigroup.
-3. Click Stateful Nodes on left menu.
+3. In the same left menu, Click Stateful Nodes.
-4. Choose a node.
+4. Choose a node from the list.
 5. Click Actions on the top right.
 6. Choose Edit Configuration.
 7. Click Persistent Resources tab.